 - When looking at fatality rate, South Carolina came in third behind Delaware and Florida

 According to the report, South Carolina has a pedestrian fatality rate of 2.55 per 100,000 population.
 It was one of 10 states with a pedestrian fatality rate above 2 per 100,000 people.
 Large cities, including New York and Los Angeles, had the highest numbers of pedestrian deaths.

 There are a number of things that could be contributing to increasing nationwide pedestrian deaths.
 Two likely factors are:

 - Smartphone use: Both drivers and pedestrians can be dangerously distracted by texting and other cell phone use.

 - Alcohol: Intoxicated drivers as well as pedestrians put themselves in serious danger.

 There may also be more people commuting by foot, or motorists may be logging more miles in their vehicles.
 Even yearly weather patterns could be affecting the rate of pedestrian fatalities.

 If you or a loved one has been injured in a pedestrian vs. auto accident in South Carolina, the experienced attorneys at Whetstone Perkins & Fulda can help you determine if you are able to pursue compensation in an injury claim.
 We are proud to serve areas across the state, including Columbia, Myrtle Beach and Kingstree.
-For a free case review, please call our law firm at 803-799-9400.
+For a free case review, please contact our law firm.